traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ How is it responding?

-^ Well, as you can see in these lists, I've utilized alot of different tech into it.
+^ Well, as you can see in these 2 lists, I've utilized a lot of different tech to make this.

 ^ Hopefully, it is a surprise to see all this stuff listed since I hope that I have concealed all the bulky items that allow it to run well!

+^ I have 2 main pieces hardware communicating together (rpi & arduino)

+^ I have a camera attached to a rpi.

-^ I 2 pieces hardware communicating together (rpi & arduino) ^ Multiple pieces of software - node and tensorflow js running a machine learning model on the pi tucked away on my midsection
+^ Multiple pieces of software - node and tensorflow js running a machine learning model on the pi tucked away on my midsection.
+This model is receiving the picture taken by the camera and running an image recognition model to identify what it sees.

+^ After the ML model on the pi determines how many people it sees, it sends this info to the arduino.

-^ & c++ receiving data and updating the leds on the necklace
+^ I have the arduino running c++ code which then receives this info about it's surroundings and updates the colors and patterns of leds on the necklace based on parameters i've set for how it should respond.

-^ there's a lot to talk about regarding the how this is constructed and all the decisions I made to complete this project, but i find the why i built this is equally as appealing as the build process.
+^ FIGURE OUT A TRANSITION HERE

 ---